victoria-huang/lexi/README.md

 Lexi is an interactive Scrabble game inspired by Words with Friends.
-Challenge your friends and explore the depth of your vocabulary!
+Challenge your friends and explore the depth of your vocabulary.